Gurchani: Legend

 The dishonour caused by the theft was said to be so unbearable that these Sumras were either expelled or left Pattan.
-The Dodai Sumra, expelled from Thatta by his brethren, escaped by swimming his mare across the Indus, and half frozen, reached the hut of Salhe, a Rind Baloch.
-To revive him Salhe placed him under the blankets with his daughter Mudho, whom he eventually married.
-Thus, the Dodai Sumra founded the great Dodai tribe of the Baloch, and Gorish, his son, founded the Gorshani or Gurchani, now the principal tribe of Dodai origin.
-The Mirrani tribe, which for 200 years gave chiefs to Dera Ghazi Khan, was also of Dodai origin.
-Dodai remains a common name among the Sumras whose dynasty ruled Sindh until it was overthrown by the Sammas.
+This incident is said to have scandalized the Soomras as a community and degraded them.
+Additionally, prior to their downfall, the Soomra youth, deprived of land due to changes in the Indus river, succumbed to frustration and resorted to theft and robbery.
+Their actions violated the moral code of the Soomras.

 History

 Historically, conflicts were common among Baloch tribes over the control of land and water resources.
 Alliances and battles were frequent among Leghari, Khosa, Lund, Marri, Bugti, and other tribes.

-It is recorded that during the time of Ahmad Shah Durrani, the Gurchani chiefs were offered the right to collect the government share of the produce (masul) in kind on several villages on the plains and to collect a tax on camels coming into the plains in return for the safety of the Hurrund and Dajil frontier.
+It is recorded that during the time of Ahmad Shah Durrani, the Gorchani chiefs were offered the right to collect the government share of the produce (masul) in kind on several villages on the plains and to collect a tax on camels coming into the plains in return for the safety of the Hurrund and Dajil frontier.

-In one of the most dramatic frontier encounters of the early British era, the Gurchanis and Tibbi Lund tribes, in January 1867, killed Ghulam Husain and almost three hundred of his men at Hurrund.
+In one of the most dramatic frontier encounters of the early British era, the Gorchanis and Tibbi Lund tribes, in January 1867, killed Ghulam Husain and almost three hundred of his men at Hurrund.
 This alliance was formed by British officer Sandeman among Bugti, Gurchanis and Lund, in Jampur, ahead of the large raid planned by Ghulam Husian into Rajanpur tahsil.